 Matsuri is the Japanese word for festival.
-Our Matsuri is much like many summer festivals in Japan---full of artists’ performances and demonstrations of cultural practices, great local food and drink, fun for kids, vendors with kimonos, tea bowls and other Asian inspired goods, and much, much more.
+Our Matsuri is much like many summer festivals in Japan---full of artists’ performances and demonstrations of cultural practices, great local food and drink, fun for kids, vendors with kimonos, crafts, and other Asian inspired goods, and much, much more.
 As is traditional, we’ll finish the night with a bang and a fireworks show over Japan House.

 All artist performances and demonstrations are free.
 You must purchase food and drink tickets to pay our vendors and some activities (such as yukata and cosplay dressing, tea ceremony, etc will have small fees.

 Parking is available first come, first serve at University lots in the area such as south of Japan House, Vet Med and F23 on Florida Avenue.
 There are also spaces along Lincoln Avenue.
 Check the campus parking map for more info.